bolotnikov/gamedevland/src/content/games/stickers-merge.md

 ## About the game

-Stickers Merge is a cozy merge puzzle built around the pleasure of completing a sticker book.
-Each level turns a page into a small collection to uncover, with bright objects, satisfying combinations, and a clear visual goal.
+Stickers Merge is a merge puzzle about completing illustrated sticker albums.
+Each level is a new page with a collection of stickers to reveal.

 ## How it plays

-Matching stickers combine into a higher-level sticker.
-The player keeps merging objects, manages the available space, and gradually reveals every item required to complete the current album page.
+Merge identical stickers to create the next sticker in the chain.
+Manage the available space and reveal every required item to complete the page.

-## My role

-I created and developed the game end to end: from the core merge loop and content flow to the custom engine integration, responsive interface, platform adapters, and release build.

 ## Technical highlights

-The game is written in TypeScript and rendered with PixiJS.
-Matter.js handles physics, while GSAP powers motion and transitions.
-The project is structured around reusable engine systems for scenes, layouts, input, assets, audio, and platform integration.

-## Responsive across devices

-Stickers Merge supports both landscape and portrait play.
-Its virtual screen, layout composition, readable UI, and physics bounds adapt to viewport changes so the game remains stable across desktop, phone, and tablet screens.
+- The current level is preserved when the layout switches between portrait and landscape.
+- Physics bounds, controls, and UI adapt to the active viewport.